unparalleled-js/docs-1/connectors/zendesk/get-organization-details-by-id-action.md

 #### Output fields

 The output of this trigger contains the full set of columns from the selected organization.
-All default and custom columns are supported.
 Here are some of the commonly used outputs.

 <table class="unchanged rich-diff-level-one">
   <thead>